-In 2014, Jonah’s founder Aaron was out of work, volunteering as a pastor at The Bridge Church and as a coach for the Rogers high school baseball team in Spokane.
+In 2014, Jonah’s founder Aaron was out of work, volunteering as a pastor and as a coach for the Rogers high school baseball team in Spokane.
 One day before a ballgame, he noticed a player with no cleats and discovered the young man didn’t have any shoes either.
 In one way you could say Jonah's story started here; a simple act of kindness without leverage.
 Aaron did what many of us would have done… he simply bought the young man a pair of cleats.

 Cleats from a discount store were all he and his family could offer, and it brought to mind all of the other kids, like he’d been in school, ones who didn’t have cleats or money to participate, who felt marginalized, alone or ashamed.
 It was in that first season of meeting needs that he began to discover what a planted seed could do!
 This pair of cleats turned into a few pizzas and some talks with a few players after practice.
 A few other kids taken to a Dairy Queen for a burger and a bit of shared life.
 Aaron and his wife Bindi opened their home to a few students and simply tried to love who was in front of them at the time.
 One day, Ryan, a counselor for the school reached out with an email of thanks and opened the door for a discussion.
 A few days later, the heart of Jonah would become began to grow from a story heard that day from the school’s Athletic Director as she detailed to Aaron and our first Jonah member Liberty Allen (back from Africa, she would become Jonah's first Lighthouse leader!) the difficulties a student had faced that past winter, abused and thrown out of their home into the snow with nowhere to go.